Saša (Sasha) of Kitchener & Waterloo.

 Jade /SmartWebPros: What has surprised you most since taking on a franchise?

-Saša: I love that I am physically active during the day, and I have no significant stresses in my life.
+Saša: I love that I am physically active during the day, and I have no significant stress in my life.
 Since the newness of being a business owner has worn off, I realize that I love the ability to get to know the people that work for me.
 We are humans first.
-I still love my time with computers; for fun I design animation and challenge myself by designing games.
+I still love my time with computers; I design animation and challenge myself by developing games for fun.

 Jade /SmartWebPros: Yes, in the end, those are the rewards of life, connecting with other people letting them know they matter.
 Sometimes those people we are closest to have different names for us.
 Do you have a nickname?